dhis2designlab/guides/pages/react.md

 const element = <div></div>
 ```

-All tags tags must be closed.
+All tags must be closed.
 Both above variants are valid, though `<div>` alone would be invalid.

 ## Components
 ```js